-Miss Dalabakis has a special passion for music education and arts administration/management.
-During the week she can be found in the New Zealand String Quartet Trust office as their Marketing Administrator, and on the weekends, she can be found supervising the Raroa Music Centre in Johnsonville.
+Dr. Dalabakis has a passion for music education and arts management.
+During the week she can be found in the New Zealand String Quartet Trust office as their Marketing Administrator, and on the weekends she supervises the Raroa Music Centre in Johnsonville, an initiative through the New Zealand Ministry of Education which caters to 300+ families in the Greater Wellington Region.
 Her enthusiastic and positive approach to her work and collaborations has garnered her a high level of respect within music education, performance, and administration spheres within NZ and abroad.

 Dr. Dalabakis graduated with a Bachelor of Music in viola performance from the Florida State University (2014), and shortly thereafter relocated to Wellington, New Zealand to pursue a Master of Music in viola performance at the Victoria University of Wellington New Zealand School of Music (2015) under the tutelage of Professor Donald Maurice.
 Dr. Dalabakis went on to pursue her Ph.D. in Music and focused her research on digital humanities and how to advance and promote the legacy and works of lesser known composers, specifically in the case of Greek composer Dimitris Dragatakis and his Concerto for Viola (2020).